4st0lfo1337/Hypr_DotFilesV2/README.md

 This config is just my version of the [Hyprlain](https://github.com/Ascaniolamp/Hyprlain) by Ascaniolamp rice, that I use on my daily driver PC, With a few color changes and some tweaks to the Hyprland configuration, and other things to fit my style...

-If you like Lain and Linux as much as I do, check out the [LainOS project](https://forgejo.lain.rocks/lainOS)  and Hyprlain.
+If you like Lain and Linux as much as I do, check out the [LainOS project](https://forgejo.lain.rocks/lainOS)  and Hyprlain!

 <br><br>